jaspector

 Required for new construction, additions, alterations, electrical work, and other regulated construction activity per adopted county codes as applied to Waterloo.

+Building permit fees in Waterloo, NE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Waterloo fees match Douglas County schedule per the inter-governmental agreement..

-1. Confirm the project is within the Village of Waterloo incorporated limits.
+To apply for a building permit in Waterloo, NE, follow these steps: 1.
+Confirm the project is within the Village of Waterloo incorporated limits.
 2. Register or log in to Douglas County SmartGov portal at https://co-douglas-ne.smartgovcommunity.com/.
 3. Complete building or electrical permit application online.
 4. Upload required plans and documentation.
 5. Submit application; Douglas County Permits and Inspections reviews the application.
 6. Building Inspector issues written permit or denial within 15 days of acceptance of completed application.
 7. Pay required fees (Waterloo fees match Douglas County fee schedule).
 8. Permit issued; post on job site.
 9. Schedule required inspections through the portal or by calling (402) 444-7189.
 10. Pass all required inspections.
 11. Final approval issued upon completion.

-Other cities in Douglas County
+Other jurisdictions in Douglas County.

-View all Douglas County jurisdictions →
+All Douglas County jurisdictions →